-Create an S SH File Transfer Protocol (SFTP) end dpoint Learn the basics in our SFTP logging endpoint documentation.
-CONDITION This will happen all the time unless you attach a condition.
-Name My SFTP endpoint ★ Required The name of your endpoint, such as My Endpoint.
-Log format %h %l %u %t "%r" %>s %b An Apache-style string or VCL variables to use for log formatting (the Apache Common Log format string appears by default).
-See Fastly's log files docs, Varnish's descriptions of VCL variables, and Fastly's available VCL variables for more info.
+"response_body_size":%{resp.body_bytes_written}V, "request_method":"%{json.escape(req.method)}V", "request_protocol":"%{json.escape(req.proto)}V", "fastly_server":"%{json.escape(server.identity)}V", "host":"%{if(req.http.Fastly-Orig-Host, req.http.Fastly-Orig-Host, req.http.Host)}V" } A suggested format string appears by default.
+See Fastly's logging format docs and available VCL variables for more info.
 Timestamp format %Y-%m-%dT%H:%M:%S.000 The timestamp format on log files.
 The default is an strftime compatible string.
-Address : 22 ★ Required The hostname (or IP address) and port of the SFTP server to deliver logs to.
+Address : 22 Required The hostname (or IP address) and port of the SFTP server to deliver logs to.
 For example, logging.example.com .
-Path / Required The path to the directory where logs are to be delivered.
-For example, /fastly-logs/. ' .
-User ★ Required The username for the server.
+Path 1 ★ Required The path to the directory where logs are to be delivered.
+For example, /fastly-logs/.
+User Required The username for the server.
 Known hosts ★ Required A list of host keys for all hosts we can connect to over SFTP.
-One key per line. & Secret key The SSH key for the server.
-If both Secret key and Password are passed, Secret key will be used in preference. у Password The password for the server.
+One key per line.
+Secret key The SSH key for the server.
+If both Secret key and Password are passed, Secret key will be used in preference.
+Password The password for the server.
 If both Password and Secret key are passed, Secret key will be used in preference.
 Period 3600 ★ Required This manages how frequently in seconds to rotate your log files.
-Use numbers only in this field.
-Advanced options Log line format, Placement, Gzip level CREATE CANCEL
+Use numbers only in this field Advanced options PGP public key, Log line format, Compression Create Cancel

-- 3. Fill out the Create an SSH File Transfer Protocol (SFTP) endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
-Our discussion of format strings provides more information. - In the Timestamp format field, optionally enter a timestamp format for log files.
+- 3. Fill out the Create an SSH File Transfer Protocol (SFTP) endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Placement area, select where the logging call should be placed in the generated VCL.
+Valid values are Format Version Default, waf_debug_log), and None.
+See our guide on changing log placement for more information.

+• In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
+Our discussion of format strings provides more information.

+- In the Timestamp format field, optionally enter a timestamp format for log files.
 The default is an strftime compatible string.
-Our guide on changing where log files are written provides more information.

-- In the Address field, type the hostname or IP address of the SFTP server.
-In the port field after the colon, type the port number you're using for SFTP (the default is 22). - In the Path field, type the path to use for storing log files.
+Our guide on changing where log files are written provides more information. - In the Address field, enter the hostname or IP address of the SFTP server.
+In the port field after the colon, enter the port number you're using for SFTP (the default is 22). - In the Path field, enter the path to use for storing log files.
 Leaving the default // in this field means the files will be saved in the root path.
 We describe this variable in more detail in our guide on changing where log files are written.

-★ TIP: If you save logs on the SFTP server, make sure the directory already exists.
+If you save logs on the SFTP server, make sure the directory already exists.

-- In the User field, type the username used to authenticate to the SFTP server. - In the Known hosts field, type a Host key for each Host you can connect to over SFTP.
+- In the User field, enter the username used to authenticate to the SFTP server. - In the Known hosts field, enter a Host key for each Host you can connect to over SFTP.
 Each Host key you enter must be on its own line.
 Known hosts entries should match what's stored in your known_hosts file located in your home directory (or the local account settings if you're working with a Mac or Windows operating system).
 A known hosts entry looks like this:

+'''

 1.2.3.4 ecdsa-sha2-nistp256 aBc123xYz...

+'''